DevExpress-Examples/asp-net-web-forms-editors-create-registration-form/Readme.md

      - ***Captcha*** (contains ASPxCaptcha, this item does not have a caption));
      - ***SignUp*** (contains ASPxButton);

-> [!NOTE]
-> You may choose to create groups by copying the markup of previously created items and changing attribute values as necessary.

 With the form fields created, the markup is as follows:

 ```aspx